 TLV

-For requests to Object Instance or Resource with multiple instances (Resource Instance), the binary TLV (Type-Length-Value) format is used to represent an array of values or a singular value using a company binary representation, which is easy to process on simple embedded devices.
+For requests to Object Instance or Resource which supports multiple instances (Resource Instance), the binary TLV (Type-Length-Value) format is used to represent an array of values or a singular value using a company binary representation, which is easy to process on simple embedded devices.
 The format has a minimum overhead per value of just 2 bytes and a maximum overhead of 5 bytes depending on the type of Identifier and length of the value.
-The maximum size of an Object Instance or Resource in this format is 65,536 bytes.
+The maximum size of an Object Instance or Resource in this format is 16.7 MB.
 The format is self-describing, thus a parser can skip TLVs for which the resource is not known.

 This data format has a Media Type of application/vnd.oma.lwm2m+tlv